The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

-Adventure Consultants will provide breakfast and lunches for the duration of your course/ascent.
-Breakfast in the huts typically consists of European style bread with jam and cheese etc. Lunch on the climbing days tends to start right after breakfast(!) and continue through the day as we keep energy levels high with nuts, fruit, chocolate, muesli bars and baguette or crackers with cheese, ham and other fillings.
-When staying in the huts, evening meals are provided.
-A typical menu would include a hearty soup, followed by a pasta dish or stew and then dessert.
-If you feel like a glass of wine or beer with your meal while in the mountains, please bring cash or a credit card.
+Adventure Consultants will provide breakfast and lunches for the duration of your trek.
+Breakfast in the huts typically consists of European style breads with jam, cheese etc. Lunch on trekking days tends to start right after breakfast(!) and continue through the day as we keep energy levels high with nuts, fruit, chocolate, muesli bars and baguette or crackers with cheese, ham and other fillings.
+Evening meals when staying in the huts is provided - a typical menu would include a hearty soup, followed by a pasta dish or stew and also dessert.
+If you feel like a glass of wine or beer with your meal while in the mountains then please bring some cash or credit card accordingly.

 What is the accommodation like?
 Can I have my own room?

-Hotel accommodation is provided on a twin share B and B basis, and the mountain huts on a shared bunk room or dormitory room basis.
+Accommodation is provided on a twin share B and B basis, and the mountain huts on a shared bunkroom or dormitory room basis.
 A single supplement is not available in the mountain huts, but we are happy to arrange a single supplement for an additional cost at the hotels at the hotels utilised prior to and after the course/ascent.
-If you wish to upgrade to a higher grade of hotel accommodation, then please get in touch to discuss the many fabulous options available.
+If you wish to upgrade to a higher grade of hotel accommodation then please get in touch to discuss the many fabulous options available.